Promact-Ops/devops-reusable-templates/quickstart-templates/Template-03/README.md

 # Template 03 - Deploy Frontend and Backend to Azure VM, Managed DB, Storage Account

-This template creates a complete, production-ready Azure infrastructure along with a CI/CD pipeline, seamlessly integrating with your existing frontend and backend repositories.
+This template creates a complete, development-ready Azure infrastructure along with a CI/CD pipeline, seamlessly integrating with your existing frontend and backend repositories.

 **The following Azure services will be created using this template:**